lilyrborgne/missing_cone/README.md

 ### Matplotlib implementation to visualise the recoverable frequency space for an imaging system with multiplexed illumination where the NA of illumination and the NA of the objective is known.
+Disclosure: this code was written by **Claude haiku** using a prompt that explained the equations and asked for an implementation of an interactive plot.

 ## Required packages:
 - numpy